mmf81428/Data-Dawgs-MIST-4610-Project-2/README.md

 The baggage count by Delta Account status shows a total of the amount of bags that passengers bring according to their state of residence.
 It is further categorized into whether they are a member or not.
 The orange color is different Delta Account statuses while the blue are the null values (or members who do not have accounts).
 The data is sorted by the top seven states with the most baggage.

 #### Justification-
 This can allow Delta to be able to predict which states tend to have more bags brought on their flights.
 They can make additional predictions based on the general proportions of members versus nonmembers on the flight.
-It is important for Delta to have an understanding of how many bags to anticipate on certain flights and choose a plane with proper storage.
+It is important for Delta to have an understanding of how many bags to anticipate on certain flights and choose a plane with proper storage as well as an expectation for the amount of required fuel.

 # Implementation of the Database